singnet/dev-portal/workshops/docker-snet/examples/03-process-service/index.md

 comments: true

 # Hero section
-title: Example 2: Writing & Publishing a Command Line Python Service
+title: "Example 3: Writing & Publishing a Command Line Python Service"
 description: This example shows you how to write and publish a Python service with the command line

 # extralink box